 - 10.1 Students will be given clear and full information at the outset of their qualification on the intended learning outcome, nature, timing and general criteria of assessment and the need to plan effectively and manage their own learning appropriately.
 The Heads of School are responsible for leading on assessment planning in administration weeks to ensure appropriate assessment procedures are in place for the following academic year. - 10.2 All students will be assessed according to an assessment schedule (which may be subject to change through the academic year) for each qualification they are studying for.
-This will be issued at the start of qualification delivery. - 10.3 All published assessment schedules must show at least ONE early assessment and avoid 'bunching' of assessments. - 10.4 All students MUST accurately reference all source material including the use of Al and images in assignments/assessment work. - 10.5 Students must sign a statement of academic authenticity when submitting assessments or confirmation statement, prior to uploading their assessment work to the VLE or other platforms.
-This states that the work is their own and that it has not been copied from any other source e.g. internet, Al platform, book, another student or group of students. - 10.6 Course teams will ensure that assessed work is the student's own.
-Assessments may be scanned through our latest plagiarism/Al software as part of this process.
+This will be issued at the start of qualification delivery. - 10.3 All published assessment schedules must show at least ONE early assessment and avoid 'bunching' of assessments. - 10.4 All students MUST accurately reference all source material including the use of Al and images in assignments/assessment work. - 10.5 Students must sign a statement of academic authenticity when submitting assessments or a confirmation statement, prior to uploading their assessment work to an appropriate platform.
+This states that the work is their own and that it has not been copied from any other source e.g. internet, AI platform, book, another student or group of students. - 10.6 Course teams will ensure that assessed work is the student's own.
+Assessments may be scanned through our latest plagiarism/AI software as part of this process.
 Any student submitting copied or plagiarised work will be subject to college disciplinary procedures.
-Assessments which include evidence of gross plagiarism will be failed. - 10.7 All student assessments must be submitted to the place or person designated by the Head of School.
-This may be through the virtual learning environment (VLE) or other appropriate platform.
+Assessments which include evidence of gross plagiarism will be failed. - 10.7 All student assessments must be submitted to an appropriate platform or person designated by the Head of School.
 Details of hand in procedures will be published in the student / course handbook and on assignment briefs.